StrangeBeeCorp/docs/docs/thehive/compliance/gdpr.md

         ## Advanced parameters (should not be modified)

-        jobTimeout = 24 jours ## maximum time the job is executed batchSizeCase = 5     ## how many cases if processed per transaction batchSizeAlert = 10   ## how many cases if processed per transaction batchSizeAudit = 100  ## how many cases if processed per transaction }
+        jobTimeout = 24 days ## maximum time the job is executed batchSizeCase = 5     ## how many cases is processed per transaction batchSizeAlert = 10   ## how many cases is processed per transaction batchSizeAudit = 100  ## how many cases is processed per transaction }
     ```